Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Results and Discussion

 \subsection{Gap size}

 Another key metric for characterizing the topological phase is the gap size $\Delta_s$ at the same Zeeman field as the maximal MZM splitting energy $E_s$.
 In Fig.~\ref{fig:gap_dist}(a), we show the distribution of $\Delta_s$ as a function of disorder strength $\sigma$ for a short wire ($L=1~\mu$m), and in Fig.~\ref{fig:gap_dist}(b), for a long wire ($L=5~\mu$m).
+These distributions provide a measure of the mesoscopic fluctuations in the SC gap in realistic nanowires even if they have nominally the same disorder (or equivalently mobility or conductance).
 Here, we find that the gap size $\Delta_s$ is generally peaked at a finite value in the zero and very weak disorder limit ($\sigma \lesssim 0.5$ meV).
 At the same time, the distribution broadens and develops a peak at zero gap for $\sigma \gtrsim 0.5$ meV, similar to the maximal MZM splitting energy $E_s$.
-The magnitude of gap size $\Delta_s$ is also strongly suppressed in the long wire limit ($L=5~\mu$m) as shown in Fig.~\ref{fig:gap_dist}(b).
+The magnitude of gap size $\Delta_s$ is also strongly suppressed in the long wire limit ($L=5~\mu$m) as shown in Fig.~\ref{fig:gap_dist}(b). {We also present the gap distribution at other system sizes, and another way of extracting the gap as the minimal energy in the continuum spectrum in the entire topological regime after the gap reopens in Fig.~\ref{fig:gap_dist_ext} in Appendix~\ref{app:nw_extended}.}

 Similarly, we present the disorder-averaged gap size $\expval{\Delta_s}$ as a function of the disorder strength $\sigma$ in Fig.~\ref{fig:gap_scaling}(a) and as a function of the wire length $L$ in Fig.~\ref{fig:gap_scaling}(b).
 In the very short wire limit ($L\lesssim 1~\mu$m), the gap size $\expval{\Delta_s}$ increases with the disorder strength $\sigma$, which again is due to the finite size effect, where the ``gap closing'' and ``gap reopening'' feature is not sharp in the band structure (see Fig.~\ref{fig:bandstructure_L0.6}).
 This is, of course, mostly nontopological behavior in short wires.
 In a longer wire regime ($1\lesssim L\lesssim 5~\mu$m), the gap size $\expval{\Delta_s}$ drastically decreases as the disorder strength $\sigma$ increases, eventually saturating at a finite value for $\sigma\gtrsim 0.5$ meV.
 In the long wire limit ($L\gtrsim 5~\mu$m), this behavior results in a nonmonotonic trend where $\Delta_s$ first drops and then saturates, with a minimum occurring around $\sigma \approx 0.3$ meV.